0xBl1tz/IP-Checker/README.md

 # IP-Checker

-Export open port intelligence for IP addresses using Shodan and Censys.
+Export open port and service information for IP addresses using **Shodan**.

-This tool reads a list of IPs from a CSV file, queries both platforms, and generates a unified output file for quick reconnaissance and attack-surface visibility.
+This tool reads a list of IPs from a CSV file, queries Shodan, and generates a structured CSV output for reconnaissance, security assessment, or reporting purposes.

 ---

 ## Features

-* Query Shodan and Censys simultaneously
+* Query Shodan for each IP
-* Extract open ports only (noise-free output)
+* Extract open ports and detected services
 * Automatically removes duplicate IPs
 * Handles API errors gracefully
-* Clean CSV output for reporting or further automation
+* Generates a clean CSV output, easy to analyze

 ---